caretak3r/devops-eks/README.md

 ## Strategy

 ### DRY principals
-    DRY principles are aimed at reducing repetition in patterns and code.
+- DRY principles are aimed at reducing repetition in patterns and code.
+- This is why we will use terragrunt to assist us in managing this complexity
+- Repository strategies:

+        modules: This repo defines reusable modules.
+Think of each module as a “blueprint” that defines a specific part of your infrastructure.

+        live: This repo defines the live infrastructure you’re running in each environment (stage, prod, mgmt, etc).
+Think of this as the “houses” you built from the “blueprints” in the modules repo.

 ### branching strategy